loopier/cviu/README.md

 ## Installing Microypython Thread Library

+If you have access to a board with the library already installed, just copy all the files to a new board.

+Otherwise:
 - Install micropip https://github.com/peterhinch/micropython-samples/tree/master/micropip.
 - Copy the code in micropip.py
 - Run the following code: `python3 micropip.py install -p /path/to/destination/of/micropython-uasyncio`